musket-ml/musket_core/musket_docs/docs/segmentation/index.md

 crops: 3
 ```
 will lead to splitting each image/mask into 9 cells (3 horizontal splits and 3 vertical splits) and training model on these splits.
 Augmentations will be run separately on each cell.
+[crops](reference.md#crops) property sets the number of single dimension cells.

 During prediction time, your images will be split into these cells, prediction will be executed on each cell, and then results